Established 1952 · Hauser, Idaho

 It is particularly gratifying that we are able to receive these grants and provide better service to our residents and make our responders safer and more efficient.
 Funding for these grants comes from the Federal government so this is an example of our citizens’ tax dollars being put to use at home.

-For information on burning in Hauser Lake, click here.
+Permits are required for burning until October 20, after which no permit is needed.
+For more information on burning in Hauser Lake, click here.

 We are in need of a few good men and women who would like to become firefighters and help their community during emergencies.
 This can be a demanding position but one of the most rewarding.
 You will receive training in all aspects of firefighting and as an Emergency Medical First Responder or EMT.
 If you’re retired, we want you.
 If you’re a career person, we want you.
 If you’re a stay at home parent, we want you.
 If you live in the Hauser Lake area and would like to give back to your community, please contact us at the fire station (773-1174) or talk to any firefighter.